Vietnam.vn - Nền tảng quảng bá Việt Nam

 "My parents' love blossomed during the war years.
 From then on, she began to join the women's national salvation force and then the Vinh city self-defense force, volunteering to join the "ambulance" team on the front line of the battlefield.

-When she followed the art troupe to serve the army, he was a soldier - a soldier living in a time of great change.
+When she followed the art troupe to serve the army, he was a soldier - a soldier living in a time of great turmoil.
 He was not a man of flowery words but was a delicate and responsible man.
 Wherever he was, whatever his position, he always gave her the smallest attention.

 The road to the symbol of Vietnamese revolutionary cinema

 They quickly became husband and wife when Mai Chau was only 19 years old.
-A beautiful, wealthy girl from a wealthy bourgeois family in Vinh city married a "bourgeois" revolutionary soldier who had nothing in hand, except the ideal of fighting to protect the Fatherland.
+A beautiful, wealthy girl from a wealthy family in Vinh city married a "bourgeois" revolutionary soldier who had nothing in hand, except the ideal of fighting to protect the Fatherland.

 At first, Mai Chau's family did not agree.
 Her mother criticized Mr. Lan for being poor: "Our family is a big bourgeoisie, why would we let our daughter marry a soldier?".
 Although she did not argue with her mother, Mai Chau did not care about those differences.
 To her, love is not a calculation, it cannot be measured by money or family background.